Dear Clients & Friends

 Former Paratrooper Gets Another Chance at Receiving Veteran’s Benefits

 As a paratrooper in the U.S. Army during the period following the Korean War, DWT's client was involved in multiple parachute jumps, often with heavy packs on his back.
+Not surprisingly, he developed bilateral degenerative knee disease later in his life.
+In a decision issued in 2017, the Office of Veteran Affairs (VA) denied our client’s request for veterans' disability benefits caused by his knee disorder.

 Media and Public Allowed Window into Anticorruption Compliance